November 7-8, 2019 – Winnipeg, Canada

 This session is designed for those interested in using simulation for assessment clinical competence for any purpose.
 Some experience with assessment and simulation in general provides a helpful foundation but is not mandatory.
 The session will be applicable to administrators, program directors and educators in all health professions and specialties, as well as assessment goals.

 Upon completion of this session, participants will be able to support effective practice and integration of simulation based assessments into competency-based education.
-At the end of this session learners will be able to: apply a validity framework to simulation based assessment design implementation and evaluation, identify and mitigate threats to validity in simulation-based assessments of clinical competence through design, and critically appraise assessment tools, methodologies and current simulation based assessment research using a validity framework.
+At the end of this course learners will be able to: apply a validity framework to simulation based assessment design implementation and evaluation, identify and mitigate threats to validity in simulation-based assessments of clinical competence through design, and critically appraise assessment tools, methodologies and current simulation based assessment research using a validity framework.